The Best Beer Bars in New York City

 Keeley’s is a mainstay and a gem in a neighborhood distinctly lacking in quality beer-focused bars and restaurants.
 A relative underdog on our list, Keeley’s is more than deserving of some love.
 Quality pub food, nicely positioned TVs, unlimited salty popcorn, and an absolutely inspired tap list with a local focus make it a friendly hangout for anyone looking for a great pint, a football game, and an even better conversation.
-If you’re adventurous, join George Keeley’s beer club by consuming 100 different types of beer and immortalize yourself on their wall of fame.
+If you’re adventurous, join George Keeley’s beer club by consuming 100 different types of beer and immortalize yourself on the wall of fame... if you dare.

 This is the sort of bar that feels way bigger than it actually is, and that’s especially true on a beautiful spring day when all the doors are open.
 Wander into Bar Great Harry and you’ll find one of the most relaxed beer bars in Brooklyn, coupled with a superb draft list that rotates on a very consistent basis, making every visit a unique experience.
-Plus, and we can’t emphasize this enough, it’s got an Iron Man Pinball game.
-Iron Man and beer is a combination that can’t be denied.
+Plus, and we can’t emphasize this enough, it’s got several pinball machines.
+Pinball and beer is a combination that can’t be denied.

 Located inside a former tire shop, Mission Dolores (from the Bar Great Harry team) kills it with an excellent, and usually very local, beer selection in what is arguably the most unique atmosphere on this list, considering you’re drinking your beer inside a garage.
 The front of this 4th Ave bar still maintains its industrial setting, and whether you’re a tried and true hophead or a newly minted parent looking to escape diaper duty, it’s about as neighborhood friendly as it comes in Brooklyn’s burgeoning beer scene.

 Whether you’re catching some drinks before a concert at Terminal 5, or just dropping in for a burger and beer around lunch, Valhalla holds it down as one of the West Side’s best beer bars.
 Not for nothing, but 48 nicely curated, mostly local draught choices puts beer geeks and aspiring craft enthusiasts on the same page, and keeps the conversation flowing.
 In fact, we’ve never been to Valhalla and not geeked out with our fellow barfly during the visit.

 Queens is absolutely bursting at the seems with beer bars and taco trucks these days, which is just fine with us (after all, it’s science that tacos are the best tasting food after a night out), and Judy & Punch hits all the right buttons.
-It’s got an outstanding draft list and a staff that’s armed with all the geeky beer knowledge you could hope for, plus a chill vibe, the occasional trivia night, and one of the best happy hours in the whole city (from 4-8pm, all drafts are five bucks!).
+It’s got an outstanding draft list and a staff that’s armed with all the geeky beer knowledge you could hope for, plus a chill vibe, the occasional trivia night, and one of the best happy hours in the whole city (4-8pm all drafts are five bucks!).

 New York City publican and craft beer maven Jimmy Carbone’s signature bar carries his name for a reason.
-Jimmy’s No. 43, a downstairs joint in one of the most bar-heavy neighborhoods in the whole country, Jimmy's No. 43 has a perfectly sized and approachable craft beer selection without the pretense of being too exclusive.
+Jimmy’s No. 43, a downstairs joint in one of the most bar-heavy neighborhoods in the whole country, has a perfectly sized and approachable craft beer selection without the pretense of being too exclusive.
 The staff insist that you sample a sip of beer first before committing, and the cozy environment and upscale food cap it off to make Jimmy’s a neighborhood mainstay.
-It differentiates itself from other beer bars with an Asian-fusion menu featuring Filipino-inspired dishes like chicken wings adobo and pork belly tacos.

 This place is probably tied with Proletariat for being the most diminutive bar on our list, but it punches way above its weight class with a unique and interesting beer selection for the area, a fun atmosphere, and seriously delicious paninis.
 Situated slightly off the beaten path and nestled amongst the townhomes of Astoria, Crescent & Vine has an almost Chicago-ish neighborhood vibe to it, with a simple and inviting appeal that makes it a sleeper in the NYC craft beer scene.